The black Angus is a large polled (hornless) breed of beef cattle with a solid black color and a short, compact body.

-- Cattle are ruminants (animals with four stomachs).
+Cattle are ruminants (animals with four-chambered stomachs).
 When they first eat their food, they chew very little.
-This partially chewed food is swallowed and enters the first stomach (rumen).
-Then the food is regurgitated into the mouth where it is more thoroughly chewed.
+This partially chewed food is swallowed and enters the first part of the stomach (rumen).
+Then the food is regurgitated into the mouth, where it is more thoroughly chewed.
 This is called “chewing the cud”.
-The food then passes through the remaining three stomachs for complete digestion.
+The food then passes through the remaining three stomach parts for complete digestion.

 The diet of beef cattle consists of grain and hay.
-Although they are heavier than dairy cattle, they are actually fed less because they do not have the high-energy needs of a milk-producing cow.
+Although they are heavier than dairy cattle, beef cattle are fed less because they do not have the high-energy needs of a milk-producing cow.

 Calving typically occurs in the spring.
-After a 9 month gestation, a cow gives birth to one calf.
-Twins are rare and undesirable because they are small and weak.
-Calves are generally kept with the mother until weaning age, which is 4-5 months.
+After a nine-month gestation, a cow gives birth to one calf.
+Twins are rare.
+Calves are generally kept with the mother until weaning age, which is four to five months.

-Cattle have a reasonably high tolerance for cold weather, although they do need to be provided with shelter from extreme weather.
-Cosley Zoo’s cows have stalls in the barn where they spend the night and an outdoor yard which they share during the day.
+Cattle have a reasonably high tolerance for cold weather, although they do need to be provided with shelter from extreme conditions.
+Penelope has a stall inside the barn where she spends the night and an outdoor yard which she shares with Cosley Zoo’s dairy cow during the day.

 Black Angus beef cattle are popular with ranchers due to their ease of keep and large amount of meat produced.
 Numerous byproducts can also be made from the bone, hooves, hide, hair, and fatty acids.
 These byproducts include gelatin, film, baseball gloves, shampoo, cosmetics, and crayons.